PC Advisor Broadband Survey 2008

 Broadband connection speeds, subscription prices and terms vary hugely - as do customers' experiences.
 Our annual broadband survey, sponsored by Broadband Genie, lets you have your say about your ISP.
 PLUS: advice on how to get better-value broadband.

-NEXT PAGE: mobile madness
+NEXT PAGE: going mobile

 - PC Advisor Broadband Survey 2008

 - 2008 broadband trends

 - ISP loyalty

 - Changing ISP